-Cognitive Load Management: Learning the scientific abstract and complex concept using visual metaphors and metonymies
+Cognitive load management: Learning abstract and complex scientific concepts using visual metaphors and metonymies

 Metaphors metonymies visual media cognitive load abstract concepts